-Not only during the course of our work day is it important to be professional in our conduct, outside of our work day it is important as well.
+Not only during our workday is it important to be professional in our conduct, outside of our workday it is important as well.
 How you conduct yourself in public has a direct impact on your school district and the publics' impression of you.

-You are in a fish bowl.
-Whether you like it or not, when you work with children the public and parents have an extremely high expectation of your skills, your integrity and your ethics.
+You are in a fishbowl.
+Whether you like it or not, when you work with children the public and parents have an extremely high expectation of your skills, your integrity, and your ethics.
 They expect high quality, responsible people to care for the safety of their children.
 Studies show that when students respect leadership there are significantly lower incidents of disciplinary issues.